armbian/documentation/docs/Developer-Guide_Build-Options.md

     - bootstrap: build bootstrap package
     - default: build full OS image for flashing
 - **KERNEL_CONFIGURE** ( string or boolean ):
-    - prebuilt: Use precompiled packages (only for maintained hardware)
+    - prebuilt: use precompiled packages (only for maintained hardware)
-    - yes: Automatically call kernel's `make menuconfig` (add or remove modules or features)
+    - yes: automatically call kernel's `make menuconfig` (add or remove modules or features)
-    - no: Use provided kernel configuration provided by Armbian
+    - no: use provided kernel configuration provided by Armbian
     - leave empty to display selection dialog each time
 - **CLEAN_LEVEL** (comma-separated list): defines what should be cleaned.
 Default value is `"make,debs"` - clean sources and remove all packages.
 Changing this option can be useful when rebuilding images or building more than one image
     - make-atf = make clean for ATF, if it is built.